The StarFormer Guide

 The magnetic-stimulation evidence base is genuine and growing.
 A 2021 review in the Journal of the Laser and Health Academy examined studies of this class of high-intensity magnetic stimulation across pelvic floor rehabilitation, muscle strengthening, pain and motor recovery, and describes how the stimulation recruits muscle fibres that are difficult to activate through exercise alone.

-There is also published case work using the StarFormer PRO.
+There is also published case work using the StarFormer PRO itself.
 One example is a single case report of an older patient with incomplete bladder emptying whose residual urine improved across a course of treatment.
 It is worth being careful here: a single case report shows what happened for one person, not what typically happens, and it is not the same as a large trial.
 We mention it because it is real and specific to this device, not because it predicts your result.

 In practice, most people see gradual improvement across a course rather than overnight.
 Individual response varies, and your clinician will assess your progress as you go rather than promising a number.